linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 Finding an appropriate reference class and integrating it into a forecast is not always easy, and researchers have given considerable attention to how to do it most effectively. $^{13}$  But you are more likely to make a mistake by ignoring the outside view than you are by misusing it.

 In his latest book, *Left Brain, Right Stuff*, Phil Rosenzweig, a professor at IMD, makes a point worth considering.
 For some decisions, you can have no influence on the outcome.
 If you flip a coin and call heads, the coin will land on one side or the other without regard for your prediction.
-In the cases where the decision maker can influence the outcome, Rosenzweig argues that optimism may lead to better performance.[14]
+In the cases where the decision maker can influence the outcome, Rosenzweig argues that optimism may lead to better performance.<sup>14</sup>

 Executives and investors generally think by analogy, searching their mental databases for prior cases that appear similar and, hence, instructive.
 This is the basis for the case study approach.
 Humans are very good at placing items in categories, and categories facilitate inductive reasoning.
-For instance, the statement, "Rabbits have Property X; therefore, Squirrels have Property X," is a stronger argument than, "Rabbits have Property X; therefore, Goldfish have Property X," because it is more natural to place rabbits and squirrels in the same category than it is to place rabbits and goldfish together.[15]
+For instance, the statement, "Rabbits have Property X; therefore, Squirrels have Property X," is a stronger argument than, "Rabbits have Property X; therefore, Goldfish have Property X," because it is more natural to place rabbits and squirrels in the same category than it is to place rabbits and goldfish together.<sup>15</sup>

 Yet reliance on case studies can be perilous for at least two reasons.
 First, research shows that when we look for similarities in two items that we compare, we see similarities.
 But when we look for differences, we see differences.

 In the 1970s, Amos Tversky asked subjects which pair of countries they deemed more similar, West Germany and East Germany or Nepal and Ceylon (which changed its name to Sri Lanka in 1972).
-Two-thirds of the

-subjects selected West Germany and East Germany.
+Two-thirds of the subjects selected West Germany and East Germany.
 Tversky then asked subjects which pair of countries they deemed more different.
 Logic suggests an answer that is the complement of the first response, hence two-thirds finding Nepal and Ceylon more different.
 But that's not what Tversky found.
 Seventy percent of the subjects rated West Germany and East Germany more different than the other pair.
-What you are looking for dictates what you see.[16]
+What you are looking for dictates what you see.<sup>16</sup>

 Second, our natural tendency to rely on categorization to reason inductively leads to a focus on attributes as opposed to circumstances.
 Attributes are features that allow for categorization.
 For instance, animals with wings and feathers can fly.
 Circumstances capture causal mechanisms.
 Since the physics of lift causes flight, animals or objects that can create lift will fly, including most birds and airplanes, and those that can't create lift won't fly.
-To learn from history, you need to understand causality.[17]
+To learn from history, you need to understand causality.<sup>17</sup>

-# Mistake 2: Failure to consider a sufficient range of alternatives.
+## Mistake 2: Failure to consider a sufficient range of alternatives.

-# Solution: Conduct a premortem.
+**Solution: Conduct a premortem.**

 Most people are familiar with a postmortem, where doctors try to learn from the mistakes that led to a patient's death.
 This technique seeks to learn from the past.
 The "premortem," popularized by a psychologist named Gary Klein, is another technique that sharpens our decision making.
 Rather than using the past as a guide for the present, the premortem goes from the future to the present.
-This is a technique called "prospective hindsight."[18]
+This is a technique called "prospective hindsight."<sup>18</sup>

 Here's the idea.
 Before you actually make a decision, launch yourself into the future, say one year from now, and pretend that you made the decision.
 Now assume the decision turned out poorly, and you must document the reasons for the failure.
 Prospective hindsight places you ahead in time and grants you the knowledge of the bad result.
 You can then think carefully about what went awry.
 This process taps into our natural facility to explain events for known outcomes.

-Jay Russo and Paul Schoemaker, leading researchers on decision making, provide an example of how this process works.[19]
-Answer the following question:
+Jay Russo and Paul Schoemaker, leading researchers on decision making, provide an example of how this process works.<sup>19</sup> Answer the following question:

 How likely is it that a woman will be elected the leader of your country in the first election after the next one?
 Think about all the reasons why this might happen.
 For specificity, provide a numerical probability.